AtangaEmma/flask-aws-3tier-app/README.md

 # Configuration Process

 ### Data Tier
-SSH into the data tier instance and run the following commands
+SSH into the data tier instance and run the following commands.

 1. **Install MariaDB**:
    ```sh